 If you see illegal activity in any park at any time, contact the police by dialing 911.

-Durham Parks and Recreation (DPR) will close certain park amenities by November 15, 2019 that are subject to freezing, this includes irrigation systems, park restrooms, and drinking fountains.
+Durham Parks and Recreation (DPR) will close certain park amenities by mid-November that are subject to freezing, this includes irrigation systems, park restrooms, and drinking fountains.

 Since 2014 DPR has been upgrading park restrooms in high use parks to make them resistant to freezing year round.
 Except for extreme sustained cold, these restrooms are available to residents to use year round.
 Year round restrooms can currently be found at the following locations: